 Is this a healthy recipe?

-I think it is.
-Chicken is nutritious, and chicken skin is fine to eat.
-Butter is harmless for most healthy people, according to current research.
 It’s true that maple syrup is not low carb, although 2 drumsticks only have 6g carbs, so it’s not so bad.
 But if you’re on a keto or a very low carb diet, this is probably not the best recipe for you.

 How to serve maple chicken?